GraphBLAS/SuiteSparseSessions/Session1/README.md

 - Massive macro complexity for polymorphic dispatch
 - Complex switch cases for type checking

-**Quote:** "C Scalars should be banished forever from all GraphBLAS methods.
-Look at that bloat...
-It's ridiculous.
-And look at these switch cases.
-This is the macro I have to use."
+**Quote:** "C Scalars should be banished forever from all GraphBLAS methods, but that would require a backward-breaking change to the C API."

 **Proposal:** Remove C scalar support in GraphBLAS 3.0, use only `GrB_Scalar` objects.